bitwalker/keys.js/index.md

 title: Introduction
 ---

+## Demo

+For a quick view of the kind of functionality that Keys.js is intended to provide, check out the [demo application](examples/mail.html).
+It is a simulated web mail application with configurable keyboard shortcuts.

 ## Features

 - Define bindings with a name, and assign one or more keys or combinations of keys